NeimanRD/DragOS/README.md

-# RadumOS
+# ReduxOS
-A simple hobbyist os project
+A simple hobbyist os project (Not confused with Redox)